metio/terraform-provider-k8s/docs/data-sources/efs_services_k8s_aws_access_point_v1alpha1_manifest.md

 Optional:

 - `file_system_id` (String) The ID of the EFS file system that the access point provides access to.
-- `file_system_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReferencetype to provide more user friendly syntax for references using 'from' fieldEx:APIIDRef:	from:	  name: my-api (see [below for nested schema](#nestedatt--spec--file_system_ref))
+- `file_system_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReference type to provide more user friendly syntax for references using 'from' field Ex: APIIDRef: from: name: my-api (see [below for nested schema](#nestedatt--spec--file_system_ref))
-- `posix_user` (Attributes) The operating system user and group applied to all file system requests madeusing the access point. (see [below for nested schema](#nestedatt--spec--posix_user))
+- `posix_user` (Attributes) The operating system user and group applied to all file system requests made using the access point. (see [below for nested schema](#nestedatt--spec--posix_user))
-- `root_directory` (Attributes) Specifies the directory on the EFS file system that the access point exposesas the root directory of your file system to NFS clients using the accesspoint.
-The clients using the access point can only access the root directoryand below.
-If the RootDirectory > Path specified does not exist, Amazon EFScreates it and applies the CreationInfo settings when a client connects toan access point.
-When specifying a RootDirectory, you must provide the Path,and the CreationInfo.Amazon EFS creates a root directory only if you have provided the CreationInfo:OwnUid, OwnGID, and permissions for the directory.
-If you do not providethis information, Amazon EFS does not create the root directory.
-If the rootdirectory does not exist, attempts to mount using the access point will fail. (see [below for nested schema](#nestedatt--spec--root_directory))
+- `root_directory` (Attributes) Specifies the directory on the EFS file system that the access point exposes as the root directory of your file system to NFS clients using the access point.
+The clients using the access point can only access the root directory and below.
+If the RootDirectory > Path specified does not exist, Amazon EFS creates it and applies the CreationInfo settings when a client connects to an access point.
+When specifying a RootDirectory, you must provide the Path, and the CreationInfo.
+Amazon EFS creates a root directory only if you have provided the CreationInfo: OwnUid, OwnGID, and permissions for the directory.
+If you do not provide this information, Amazon EFS does not create the root directory.
+If the root directory does not exist, attempts to mount using the access point will fail. (see [below for nested schema](#nestedatt--spec--root_directory))
 - `tags` (Attributes List) Creates tags associated with the access point.
-Each tag is a key-value pair,each key must be unique.
-For more information, see Tagging Amazon Web Servicesresources (https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html)in the Amazon Web Services General Reference Guide. (see [below for nested schema](#nestedatt--spec--tags))
+Each tag is a key-value pair, each key must be unique.
+For more information, see Tagging Amazon Web Services resources (https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html) in the Amazon Web Services General Reference Guide. (see [below for nested schema](#nestedatt--spec--tags))

 <a id="nestedatt--spec--file_system_ref"></a>
 ### Nested Schema for `spec.file_system_ref`

 Optional:

-- `from` (Attributes) AWSResourceReference provides all the values necessary to reference anotherk8s resource for finding the identifier(Id/ARN/Name) (see [below for nested schema](#nestedatt--spec--file_system_ref--from))
+- `from` (Attributes) AWSResourceReference provides all the values necessary to reference another k8s resource for finding the identifier(Id/ARN/Name) (see [below for nested schema](#nestedatt--spec--file_system_ref--from))

 <a id="nestedatt--spec--file_system_ref--from"></a>
 ### Nested Schema for `spec.file_system_ref.from`